Deep Learning for Wildfire Risk Prediction: Integrating Remote Sensing and Environmental Data: Data

-\subsection{Wildfire historical records}
+\subsection{Wildfire Historical Records}

-Wildfire historical records are essential data in all research studies as they can be used for accuracy validation or model training.
-The sources and scales of wildfire historical records are diverse.
-Taking Canada as an example, many provinces, cities, or forest management agencies have their own wildfire historical records.
-Natural Resources Canada also has its own wildfire historical information data system, such as the Canadian Wildland Fire Information System.
-In regions where systematic wildfire records are not established, wildfire point identification and historical data recording can be done by combining products from remote sensing satellites such as MODIS, Landsat, and NPP-VIIRS.
-Specifically, commonly used publicly available global or regional-scale wildfire historical records mainly include the National Burned Area Composite dataset (NBAC), Canadian National Fire database (CNFDB), Instituto Nacional de Pesquisa Espacial database (INPE), Fire Program Analysis Fire-Occurrence Database (FPA-FOD), FireCII, and various MODIS hotspots and thermal anomaly data.
-It is worth noting that some studies may apply selection criteria to ensure the credibility of these data when using them at a smaller scale.
+Wildfire historical records are indispensable in all studies and form the data foundation for wildfire risk prediction models.
+The sources and scales of wildfire historical records vary widely.
+For example, in Canada, many provinces, cities, or forestry management agencies maintain their own wildfire historical records.
+Additionally, the Canadian Natural Resources Department maintains its wildfire information data system, such as the Canadian Wildfire Information System.
+Commonly used public global or regional scale wildfire historical records include the National Burned Area Composite dataset (NBAC), the Canadian National Fire Database (CNFDB), the National Institute for Space Research database (INPE), the Fire Planning and Analysis Fire Occurrence Database (FPA-FOD), the Global Fire Emissions Database (GFED), and FireCCI.
+In regions without systematic wildfire records, most studies use satellite-derived thermal anomalies or wildfire products from MODIS, Suomi-National Polar-orbiting Partnership (S-NPP), National Oceanic and Atmospheric Administration (NOAA) VIIRS, GOES, AVHRR, Sentinel, Landsat, Himawari, FY-4, among others.